 Keep in mind that Prague is a very old city and therefore has many old cobblestone roads to venture down.
 Wearing comfortable shoes while touring the city is a must.
 There are also steep roads and passages to get up to the castle and crossing the bridges require a bit of walking.
 So strap on your comfy shoes and start exploring!

-There are many historic places to visit and buildings to see while in Prague – including these Top 10 Reasons to Visit Prague -and of course that Prague Beer to be drunk, but what makes it one of my favorite will always be the bridges and castles.
+There are many historic places to visit and buildings to see while in Prague, but what makes it one of my favorite will always be the bridges and castles.
 Take a look for yourself….